baiango/edri/README.md

 # Edri - Extended Dynamic Range Image

 The EXR is taking too much space for my drive.
 Or on the cloud drive.
 My drive can't store it.
 So this was borned to compress the HDRI better.
+This is a work in progress project.
+But you can see the code.

 # Compiling
 [Odin requirements](https://odin-lang.org/docs/install/#requirements)